ggonnella/textformats/manuals/TF-Spec_language.md

 string key (the same kind of data, which can be represented as JSON).

-The TextFormats specification explains how to translate back and forth between the data and their textual representation in that format.
+The TextFormats specification explains how to translate back and forth between the data and their string representation in that format.
 The single components of the format (scalar or compound) are described in "datatype definitions" given under the key `datatypes` of the specification mapping.
 The datatype definitions for single elements can be combined together,